 Passwords – we all use them, we all need them, but we don‘t talk too much about them.
 Nor should we, ideally!
 However, we need to talk about good password habits.
 A strong password is a key to our online world, and if compromised, hacked, or stolen, it can be trouble.
-This is what we should keep in mind for World Password Day, May 6th.
+This is why we’ve created this easy guide to strong passwords.

 Although keeping good password hygiene in cyberspace can sound daunting, some simple practices can go a long way in keeping your accounts safe.
 We are all familiar with the three simple steps towards a greener world: reuse, reduce and recycle.
 But those three Rs are the exact opposite for creating strong passwords.